boldbi/boldbi-docker/README.md

 2. Wait till you see the applications in running state.
 Then, use your DNS or IP address to access the application in the browser.

-24. Configure the Bold BI On-Premise application startup to use the application.
-Please refer the following link for more details on configuring the application startup.
+3. Configure the Bold BI On-Premise application startup to use the application.
+For more details on configuring the application startup, please refer the following link.

     https://help.boldbi.com/embedded-bi/application-startup